Sato-Kunihiko/clova-firebase-vue/readme.md

-There is a detail on my post (Japanese). https://engineering.linecorp.com/ja/blog/line-clova-firebase-vue-js/
+There is the detail on my post (Japanese). https://engineering.linecorp.com/ja/blog/line-clova-firebase-vue-js/